sophiaellis1313/tidelatest/_posts/2022-09-22-the-rise-of-the-supersloop.md

 “Increasing glass surfaces is an ongoing development, as new technologies in and outside of the yachting industry enable us to realise our clients’ dreams and architects’ ever more futuristic designs.”

 Futuristic is certainly one word to describe the new Apex 850 concept put forward by Royal Huisman and McKeon.
-In a bold move to continue the trajectory set by *Ngoni*, the Apex 850 would be the world’s largest sloop and the world's largest aluminium sailing yacht.
+In a bold move to continue the trajectory set by *Ngoni*, the Apex 850 would be the world’s largest sloop and the world’s largest aluminium sailing yacht.
 Concept designs show large expanses of glass on deck, full-height hull windows and a design that seeks to comprehensively redefine on-board lifestyle and sailing experiences.

 Whether enjoying the fruits of evolved design and engineering, international competition or increased living space afloat, the super sloop seems the perfect outlet for experienced sailors and progressive thinkers alike.
 When asked how Royal Huisman approaches the challenges presented by increasingly large projects, Timmermans explains: “Our R&D team is in close contact with Classification to discuss and come up with solutions, which were thought to be impossible a few years back.”